Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it searches fenced code blocks using BM25, distinguishes from sibling tools like search_sections and search_titles by focusing on code blocks and providing return fields.
+Description clearly states it searches fenced code blocks using BM25 over block content and lists specific return fields.
+It distinguishes from sibling tools like search_sections by specifying code blocks and BM25.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.